Skip to content

 Solid wood credenza with gold base and intricate wood paneling

-Luxury furniture is rarely about shininess.
-It’s about how a piece ages.
-Solid wood sideboards and a solid wood credenza tend to pick up patina in a way that feels honest.
-Veneer can be beautiful, but it doesn’t always forgive a life that includes pets, kids, rings, or friends who set a glass down without a coaster like they’re testing your character.
+Luxury furniture is rarely about shine.
+It is about how a piece behaves after two years, five years, ten.
+Solid wood sideboards and a solid wood credenza pick up wear in a way that can feel honest and handsome.
+Veneer can absolutely be beautiful, but it is less forgiving when life includes pets, kids, rings, or guests who set a glass down like they are testing your patience.

-If you want high end furniture that feels inherited, look for mass, grain, and edges that don’t feel flimsy.
-A wood credenza with a thicker top and good joinery tends to hold its dignity.
-Same for contemporary sideboards that take their material seriously.
+If you want high end furniture that feels inherited, pay attention to mass, grain, edge thickness, and joinery.
+A wood credenza with a thicker top and convincing construction tends to hold its dignity.
+So do contemporary sideboards that take material seriously instead of chasing surface drama.

 Part V: Fit Guide, Proportion and Clearance